California Commonsense Healthcare Proposal

 1. Compliance with Laws and Regulations: The California Commonsense Healthcare shall be subject to all applicable state and federal laws, including those pertaining to quality standards, cost controls, privacy, and consumer protection.

-2. Regulatory Authority: The CHS Board shall have the authority to set policies, negotiate payment rates, and ensure the delivery of high-quality healthcare services to all citizens of California.
+2. Regulatory Authority: The CCH Board shall have the authority to set policies, negotiate payment rates, and ensure the delivery of high-quality healthcare services to all legal residents of California.
 The Board shall ensure compliance with all applicable laws and regulations.

 Section 12: Funding